Existence of equivariant models of spherical varieties and other G-varieties: Models of affine spherical varieties

-\begin{subsec} Alexeev and Brion \cite{ab05}, see also Brion \cite{bri13}, have defined an affine moduli scheme $M_\Gamma$ which parametrizes these varieties $X$ considered with an additional structure.
-We explain it as in \cite[Section~2]{acf18}.
+\begin{subsec} Given $\Gamma$, Alexeev and Brion \cite{ab05}, see also Brion \cite{bri13}, defined an affine moduli scheme $M_\Gamma$ which parameterizes varieties $X$ as above considered with an additional structure.
+We explain it as in Avdeev and Cupit-Foutou \cite[Section~2]{acf18}.
 The $k$-points of $M_\Gamma$ correspond to equivalence classes $[X, \tau]$ of pairs $(X, \tau)$ where $X$ is an affine spherical $G$-variety with weight monoid $\Gamma$ and the map $\tau: k[X]^U \to k[\Gamma]$ is a $T$-equivariant isomorphism of $k$-algebras (there exists at least one such map by the above discussion).
 Two pairs $(X_1, \tau_1)$ and $(X_2, \tau_2)$ are equivalent if there is a $G$-equivariant isomorphism of $k$-algebras $\varphi\colon k[X_1] \isoto k[X_2]$ such that the following diagram commutes: